GedeonTS/To_Do_List/README.md

 - NPM
 - VS CODE

+## Live Demo

+Click [here](https://gedeonts.github.io/To_Do_List/)!

-### Getting Started
+## Getting Started

 You can have a copy of this repo run on your local machine by just directly cloning it.

-### Live Demo

-Click [here](https://gedeonts.github.io/To_Do_List/)!

 ### Prerequisites